Nhowka/FableConfFS/README.md

 ## Deploying

-If you started the project with `--deploy heroku`, created your account and is authenticated, you are just two commands away from having your project online:
+If you started the project with `--deploy heroku`, created your account and is authenticated (read more [here](https://safe-stack.github.io/docs/template-heroku/)), you are just two commands away from having your project online:

 ```
 fake build -t Configure <optional name, empty for random>